amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

 ![](/images/FpnCombine.png "fig-3 `FpnCombine` for Node-5")

-> Assuming that the combine operation is simply a `sum` operation for now.
+Assuming that the combine operation is simply a `sum` operation for now.
 As can be seen from the figure above, `Node-5` accepts the inputs from `Node-3` and `Node-4`.
 Now these feature maps are of **different sizes and have different number of channels** so we simply can't sum them up.
 The feature map size at `Node-4` is `[64, 4, 4]` whereas at `Node-3` is `[64, 8, 8]`.
 So to be able to combine at `Node-5`, we will convert both feature maps to be of the size `[64, 8, 8]` cause that's what the size of feature map at `Node-5` should be.

-> This class, merely does this operation.
-It will first `resample` both feature maps to be of the same size as the required `[64, 8, 8]` and then it will combine them together using a `weight_method`.
-This `weight_method` has been explained very well at section 3.3 "Weighted Feature Fusion".
-I kindly ask the reader to refer there if needed.
+This class, merely does this operation.
+It will first `resample` both feature maps to be of the same size as the required `[64, 8, 8]` and then it will combine them together.

 So, now that we have some idea of what we want to accomplish, let's look at the code implementation.